Aidar5/nattoeng/docs/source/book/01_intro/virtualenv.rst

 Built-in venv module
 ^^^^^^^^^^^^^^^^^^^^^^

-НStarting from version 3.5, it is recommended that Python use venv to create virtual environments:
+Starting from version 3.5, it is recommended that Python use venv to create virtual environments:

 ::

     $ python3.7 -m venv new/pyneng

 Python or python3 can be used instead of python 3.7, depending on how Python 3.7 is installed.
-This command creates the specified directory and all necessary directories within it if they have not been created.
+This command creates the specified directory and all necessary subdirectories within it if they have not been created.

 The command creates the following directory structure: